PEM-Humboldt/biomodelos-sdm/modelling/README.md

 14             rJava                  TRUE
 15             kuenm                  TRUE

-ENMeval version 0.3.1 is TRUE
+ENMeval version 2.0.3 is TRUE
 ```

-In case of receiving a FALSE statement on the table or having an ENMeval version different to 0.3.1, you need to troubleshoot before to continue.
-Please refer to the vignette **Manual Installation of Packages** MISSING.
+In case of receiving a FALSE statement on the table or having an ENMeval version different to 2.0.3, you need to troubleshoot before to continue.
+Please refer to the vignettes and installation manual of each problematic package: [kuenm](https://github.com/marlonecobos/kuenm), [enmeval](https://www.bing.com/search?q=enmeval+github&qs=n&form=QBRE&sp=-1&lq=0&pq=enmeval+github&sc=6-14&sk=&cvid=F714530DD0334E67862BCDB5962C6426&ghsh=0&ghacc=0&ghpl=), etc. Then re-run `do.check(vector.packages)`

 8. Load the installed packages with